nvasu001/CS-733-Voice-Assistant-for-Food-Ordering/README.md

 ### Files from the repo that are used

-1. test.csv
+1. test.csv - _it is the intent annotated test dataset_
-2. train.csv
+2. train.csv - _it is the intent annotated train dataset_
-3. valid.csv
+3. valid.csv - _it is the intent annotated validation dataset_
-4. base_config.cfg
+4. base_config.cfg - _it is a configuration file for spaCy NER using __Tok2Vec__ which uses CPU and it is optimized for ACCURACY_
 5. dialogue_policy.csv
-6. slot_annotated_utterances.csv
+6. slot_annotated_utterances.csv - _it is the slot and entity annotation dataset for spaCy NER_
-7. requirements.txt
+7. requirements.txt - _it has all the dependencies for this python project_

 You do not have to upload these files into the ___VoiceAssistantforSubway.ipynb___ colab file.
 Executing the __!wget__ line will upload them into the colab instance.